The Rossini Ring, 20 carat gold, oriental pearl, diamonds, 1988

 For the Association of Danish Pharmacies he dreams up a seven-branched bronze candelabrum for their Copenhagen mansion in 1986.
 Like a magic beanstalk on the bottom of an ocean it writhes into shell candleholders and crystal buds, strikingly lavish and organic in contrast to the classical architecture.
 Later matching wall lights almost seem to grow straight out of the walls as if it were a fantasy castle.

-Early cire perdue pieces like Egemanden and Bøgepigen (The Oak Man and The Oak Girl, 1976- 1984) whose arms stretch into tree branches are examples of Griegst’s magical transformations and riffs on Ovid’s Metamorphoses, a theme also found in jewellery from the same period like the porcelain Oak Man.
-In other works, he uses plaster and wax techniques from jewellery to trace organic lines along a candlestick surface, wrapping the bronze around the candle like a crisp leaf.
+Early cire perdue pieces like Egemanden and Bøgepigen (The Oak Man and The Oak Girl, 1976- 1984) whose arms stretch into tree branches are examples of Griegst’s magical transformations and riffs on Ovid’s Metamorphoses, a theme also found in jewelry from the same period like the porcelain Oak Man.
+In other works, he uses plaster and wax techniques from jewelry to trace organic lines along a candlestick surface, wrapping the bronze around the candle like a crisp leaf.

 When you are not an artist who favours things in moderation, there is hardly a more sacred object than the crown symbol of opulence: the chandelier.
 During the 2000s, Griegst completely re-imagines the chandelier with two seminal pieces, born from his fascination with cosmic wonders and crafted at the Bel Fiore bronze foundry in Pietrasanta, Italy – one being Galaxi, which hangs at Design Museum Denmark like a giant, crystallised Big Bang.
 Its spiral galaxy is forged in copper adorned with wavy filigree bronze loops, sparkling with crystal glass prisms made from Griegst’s Holmegaard glassware production leftovers.
 Seemingly lit up from within by invisibly placed halogen spots, every single piece of glass has been placed and considered individually.